 Public liability and indemnity insurance was held and was valid and in date.
 Records of controlled drugs (CD) and patient returned CDs were retained.
-The address that a CD was received from was often omitted in the examined registers.
-There was some evidence of overwriting on the register examined.
 A sample of a random CD was checked for record accuracy and was seen to be correct.
 The controlled drug balance was seen as being checked weekly.
-Out of date CDs were clearly separated from regular CD stock and labelled as such.

 The responsible pharmacist record was seen as complete and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
-The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
+The fridge temperatures were recorded daily and were within the 2 to 8 degrees Celsius range.
 Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.
-The private prescription and emergency supply records were kept electronically and were in order.
-The specials records were retained but a selection of records omitted details such as the prescriber's name and address.
+The private prescription records were retained but some entries omitted the prescriber's name and address.
+The emergency supply records often omitted the reason for the supply when it was made at the request of a patient.
+The specials records were retained and were in order.